ycpcs/cs201-fall2016/assign/assign03.md

 diskCount = 0;
 {% endhighlight %}

 When a disk is placed successfully, a reference to the new **Disk** object should be added to the array.
 The **diskCount** field can be used to keep track of how many disks have been placed.
+Note that the **diskCount** field also indicates where in the array the next disk should be placed.

+### Timer events

+The skeleton code for the **DisksPanel** class creates an instance of the **javax.swing.Timer** class and stores it in a field called **timer**.
+It also sets up an evvent handler which calls the **handleTimerEvent** method when the timer fires.
+The timer is configured to fire after a delay of 0.1 seconds.
+So, you can think of one timer "tick" as being one tenth of a second.

+You should use an **int** field to keep track of how many ticks the player has left to place the current disk.
+Each time a timer event occurs, you should decrement this field.
+If the value of the field reaches 0, then the game is over because the timeout expired.

+When the game starts (i.e., in the **DisksPanel** constructor), you should call **timer.start()** to start the timer running.
+By default, timer events will be generated repeatedly, so you don't need to restart the timer when a timer event occurs.

+When a disk is placed successfully, you can call **timer.stop()** followed by **timer.start()** to make sure that the user receives the full amount of time to place the next disk.
+Also, you should reset the field that keeps track of how many ticks the user has remaining to place the next disk.

+For extra credit, you can make the game more challenging by decreasing the number of ticks available each time the user places a disk successfully.

 ### The paint method